 The initial, small focal granulomatous pneumonitis associated with primary infection, while contained, often calcifies in time and is a visible coin-shaped lesion on chest x-ray.
 This calcified focus carries the term Ghon lesion; when seen in association with calcification of the adjacent mediastinal lymph node, it is referred to as the Ranke or primary complex—a finding highly specific for prior TB infection.

-M. tuberculosis organisms may move from the hilar and mediastinal lymph nodes through the thoracic duct into the bloodstream, allowing it to spread throughout the body.
-They deposit and proliferate in sites that are oxygen-dense (e.g., kidneys, vertebral bodies, the epiphyses of long bones).
+In the course of primary infection, M. tuberculosis-laden macrophages migrate from hilar and mediastinal lymph nodes through the thoracic duct and into the bloodstream.
+The resultant bacillemia leads to multiple small foci of infection scattered throughout the body, especially in oxygen-rich organs such as kidney, liver, spleen, vertebra, and the epiphyses of long bones.
 Usually, cell-mediated immunity develops and stops further growth and spread.
 If that fails, the infection progresses and the illness may assume a chronic, active, disseminated form (miliary TB) that can, in time, lead to central nervous system involvement and meningitis.

 In the early postprimary infection period, weeks to months after the development of effective cell-mediated immunity, a tuberculous pleural effusion may develop, even in apparently healthy young adults.
 The pathogenesis is considered to be a delayed hypersensitivity reaction to mycobacterial antigens released into the pleural space from the rupture of a subpleural, poorly-contained granuloma.
 Tuberculous pleural effusion may be caused by relatively few bacilli, making diagnosis difficult.
 In young, otherwise healthy adults, this form of TB may remit spontaneously (without treatment); however, it does portend an increased risk for reactivation TB later in life.